Left Turn

 Morning comes too quickly.

-Grind the gears and the journey
+Grind the gears and the journey begins.

 I picked up jesus hitchhiking